ocaml/v2.ocaml.org/site/learn/tutorials/pointers.md

 mutable, otherwise initialization is impossible.
 By contrast in OCaml, allocation and initialization are merged into a single basic operation: constructor application.
-This way, immutable data structures are definable (those data types are often refered to as “pure” or “functionnal” data structures).
+This way, immutable data structures are definable (those data types are often referred to as “pure” or “functional” data structures).
 If physical modifications are necessary for other reasons than mere initialization, OCaml provides records with mutable fields.
 For instance, a list type defining lists whose elements can be in place modified could be written: